 Best for: beginners who are using Windows computer

 Microsoft launched a new app called Video Editor.
 But whatever you do will be applied to the whole video instead of certain footage.
-And that's why Windows Movie Maker, a free video editor officially discontinued in 2017, is still popular as a frame by frame video editor on Windows 10, 11.
+And that's why Windows Movie Maker, a free video editor officially discontinued in 2017, is still popular as a frame by frame video editor on Windows 10, 11, and you can get it here.

 In Windows Movie Maker, you can see two kinds of timelines, one to show the playback process of the whole video, and the other to show the thumbnail of video frames.
 After cutting a video into several parts, drag them on the timeline to rearrange and add transitions, visual effects, texts, and background music to selected ones.

 - It is built-in and free.